 B. SCANDINAVIAN PENINSULA

 98. Lofoten (Norway) – another beautiful archipelago, which is a horst ridge of bedrocks featuring distinctive scenery with dramatic mountains and peaks as well as sheltered bays.
 The sea around Lofoten hosts significant oil reserves.
 Moreover, the world’s largest deepwater coral reef is located outside of the archipelago.
 The total length of the archipelago is about 175km and a car is the best option to visit it well.
-The 2039 annular solar eclipse passes across the southern part of the archipelago, which gives a fantastic occasion to combine the beautiful sightseeing with eclipse observation at just a 17° altitude in the afternoon.
+The 2039 annular solar eclipse passes across the southern part of the archipelago, which gives a fantastic occasion to combine beautiful sightseeing with eclipse observation at just a 17° altitude in the afternoon.

 99. Aland Islands (Finland) – this is an archipelago located at the entry of the Gulf of Bothnia, which includes about 6700 islands.
 The whole archipelago is a fantastic example of the skerry coast, popular along the Finnish and Swedish coastline.
 The skerry coast was created by partially submerging the postglacial sheepback area.
-Every single sheepback or group of sheepbacks (roche mountainees) act as an island.
+Every single sheepback or group of sheepbacks (roche mountainees) acts as an island.
 That’s why we have thousands of single isles across the Gulf of Bothnia and the northern part of the Baltic Sea in general.
-They are predominantly forested, but also reach with the underlying rocks, being plucking or quarrying by heavy glacier bodies.
-This landscape can be unforgettable in combination with an annular solar eclipse which will occur at an altitude 9° above the horizon before sunset.
+They are predominantly forested, but also reach the underlying rocks, being plucked or quarried by heavy glacier bodies.
+This landscape can be unforgettable in combination with an annular solar eclipse which will occur at an altitude of 9° above the horizon before sunset.
 I would also recommend visiting Kastelholm Castle – the biggest landmark in this archipelago.

 XXI.
 TOTAL SOLAR ECLIPSE OF DECEMBER 15, 2039

 100. Ross Ice Shelf (Antarctica) – it’s the largest ice shelf in Antarctica, which corresponds nearly to the size of France.
 Moreover is several hundred meters thick with a nearly vertical ice front to the open sea extended at around 600km and with 15-50m height above the water surface.
 We can see only 10% of the ice.
 This is the largest ice sheet in the world, which is constantly fed by inland glaciers, making it connected permanently with the Antarctic landmass.
-This place seems to be perfect for watching the totality, especially from the plane, and observe the fantastic optical phenomena related to the total solar eclipse.
+This place seems to be perfect for watching the totality, especially from the plane, and observing the fantastic optical phenomena related to the total solar eclipse.
 The totality will occur at just 17° altitude in the afternoon.

 CONCLUSIONS & DISCLAIMER

-I have described 100 places and included other 400 in the map, which you can find here.
-From 28 annular & hybrid & total eclipses occurring in this period of time, 21 were seriously considered.
-However, I would like to put some disclaimer here, because I was focused on the geographical and tourist places.
-The selection has a subjective character, so you might disagree with me with relation to my selection.
+I have described 100 places and included the other 400 on the map, which you can find here.
+Of 28 annular & hybrid & total eclipses occurring in this period of time, 21 were seriously considered.
+However, I would like to put some disclaimer here, because I was focused on geographical and tourist places.
+The selection has a subjective character, so you might disagree with me in relation to my selection.
 The other thing, which was omitted here is especially the orientation of the object against the solar position at the moment of the greatest eclipse.
 These things have been generalized here.
 If you wish to see the eclipse event in any interesting place described here or listed on the map, you have to double-check it with Google Earth or the 3D layer of Google Chrome where available.
 The last thing, which hasn’t been covered in this presentation is the most important thing frankly – the weather.
 Some places, in fact, are known for really good weather, and you can be sure that your potential observation will be successful.
-Unfortunately, there is a lot of places, where atmospheric conditions can vary, making your observation like a crapshoot.
+Unfortunately, there are a lot of places, where atmospheric conditions can vary, making your observation like a crapshoot.
 In order to check the typical weather in your potential observation place, I highly recommend you to read this article, where all the weather matters have been covered in terms of the planning of astronomical expeditions like this.
 Another thing missing is the access, which also varies across all the places considered.